Ronald Ryan: Final appeals

 The State Government of Victoria had commuted every death sentence passed since 1951, after Robert Clayton, Norman Andrews and Jean Lee were executed for the torture and murder of an old man.

 Starke reported that the Premier of Victoria, Sir Henry Bolte, insisted that the death sentence be carried out.
 Bolte's cabinet was unanimous although there were at least four State cabinet members who opposed capital punishment.

 When it became apparent that Bolte intended to proceed with the execution, a secret eleventh-hour plea for mercy was made by four of the jury members.
 They sent petitioning letters to the Governor of Victoria, Sir Rohan Delacombe, stating that in reaching their verdict they believed that capital punishment had been abolished in Victoria and requested that the governor exercise the Royal Prerogative of Mercy and commute Ryan's sentence of death.

-Such Melbourne newspapers as The Age, The Herald and The Sun all ran campaigns opposing the hanging of Ryan.
+The Age, The Herald and The Sun newspapers all ran campaigns opposing the hanging of Ryan.
 The papers ran a campaign of spirited opposition on the grounds that the death penalty was barbaric.
 Churches, universities, unions and a large number of the public and legal professions opposed the death sentence.
 An estimated 18,000 people participated in street protests and around 15,000 signed a petition against the hanging.
 The Australian Broadcasting Commission (ABC) suspended radio broadcasts for two minutes as a protest.

 Bolte denied all requests for mercy and was determined that Ryan would hang.
 On the afternoon of the eve of Ryan's hanging, Opas appeared before the trial judge, Justice John Starke, seeking a postponement of the execution due to the opportunity to test new proffered evidence.
 Opas pleaded with Starke and said, "Why the indecent haste to hang this man until we have tested all possible exculpatory evidence?"
 Starke, however, rejected the application.